MEPs refer EU-Canada air passenger data deal to the EU Court of Justice

 The EU-Canada agreement on the transfer of Passenger Name Records (PNR) should be referred to the European Court of Justice (ECJ) for an opinion on whether it is in line with the EU treaties and Charter of Fundamental Rights, MEPs said in a vote on Tuesday.
 This is the first time that Parliament has asked that a PNR agreement be given a preliminary check by the Court before the final vote on the deal.

 The resolution was approved by 383 votes to 271, with 47 abstentions.
-Before voting on the resolution, MEPs rejected a proposal to postpone it by 307 votes in favour, 380 against and 14 abstentions.
+Before voting on the resolution, MEPs rejected a proposal to postpone the vote (307 votes in favour of postponement, 380 against and 14 abstentions).

 "We want legal certainty for EU citizens and air carriers, not just with regard to the EU-Canada PNR agreement, but also as a benchmark for future agreements with other countries which involve the mass collection of European citizens' personal data", said Parliament's rapporteur Sophie In't Veld (ALDE, NL), after the vote.